cds-snc/covid-alert-data/README.md

 ### New installs

+This indicates new installs or reinstalls of COVID Alert, triggered at the beginning of the onboarding process after the app is launched.

-Province/Territory aggregation is not provided for this metric, since it is unknown at the time the app is installed.
+* Province/Territory aggregation is not provided for this metric, since it is unknown at the time the app is installed.

 | filename | aggregation |